SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

  \[
  \P_{\bfy\sim\CD}(\bfy_{S^c} ~|~ \bfy_S = \bfx_S) = \prod_{i \in S^c} p(y_i).
  \]
-This has been the approach taken for example in [Fong2017],[MacDonald2019] and [Ribeiro2016].
+This has been the approach taken for example in {% cite --file formal_interpretability %}[Fong2017],{% cite --file formal_interpretability %}[MacDonald2019] and {% cite --file formal_interpretability %}[Ribeiro2016].
 The problem here is that for certain masks this can create features that are not there in the original image, see Figure 4 for an illustration.
 This can actually happen even when unintended in case of an optimiser solving for small distortion $$D_{f,\mathbf{x}}$$, as shown in Figure 4.

 <div style="display: flex; justify-content: center;">
   <embed src="{{site.url }}{{site.baseurl }}/assets/img/merlin_arthur/bird_mask.png" alt="img1" style="float:center; margin-right: 1%; width:50%">
   <p style="clear: both;"></p>
 </div>
-**Figure 4.** The optimised mask to convince the classifier of the (correct) bird class constructs a feature that is not present in the original image, here a bird head looking to the left inside of the monocrome black wing of the original; from [Macdonald2021].)
+**Figure 4.** The optimised mask to convince the classifier of the (correct) bird class constructs a feature that is not present in the original image, here a bird head looking to the left inside of the monocrome black wing of the original; from {% cite --file formal_interpretability %}[Macdonald2021].)
 {:.figcap}